raphael-group/LAML/README.md

 ## MOSEK License
 1. First, we ask users to set up a MOSEK license.
 Please refer to the MOSEK installation page [here](https://www.mosek.com/products/academic-licenses/).
 2. Add the license file to your path by adding an environment variable.
-For instance, add the following to your `.bashrc` and load [This page](https://docs.mosek.com/latest/licensing/client-setup.html) may be useful to reference.
+For instance, add the following to your `.bashrc` and load.
+[This page](https://docs.mosek.com/latest/licensing/client-setup.html) may be useful to reference.

 ```